-Despite the challenging operating environment over the past 12 months due to COVID-19, LiveTiles has successfully grown its Operating Revenues by +19% in FY21 when compared to FY20.
+Despite the challenging operating environment over the past 12 months due to COVID-19, LiveTiles has successfully grown its Operating Revenues (Subscription and Services related to software revenues) by +19% in FY21 when compared to FY20.
 This growth highlights the strength of the LiveTiles product offering in the evolving Employee Experience market in a post-COVID work environment.
 Results driven by the Company's new business sales from both direct and indirect channels, the evolving sales motion of cross-selling LiveTiles products and upselling licence counts into existing customers, strategic partnerships, ongoing product innovation and strengthening brand awareness.